Previously, a Senior Software Engineer / Tech Lead

 from the University of Toronto.

-I work mainly with Ruby, Python, JavaScript, HTML/CSS, and some Golang.
+I work mainly with Python, Java, JavaScript (React & Svelte[Kit]), and some Golang.

 Native speaker of English and Filipino, 簡単な会話だけできる日本語と,